encore428/BECapstone/rabbitq_deploy.md

 **New Testing program `src/routes/actlq.test.js`**

 This program is almost identical to `src/routes/actls.test.js`.
 The difference being that since the update is delayed:
-1. All validation failure test cases that do not require database reference are replicated and will behave exactkly the same.
+1. All validation failure test cases that do not require database reference are replicated and behave exactly the same.
 1. All validation failure test cases that require database referece are replicated.
 But instead of immediate rejection, the request is enqueued, and the response to API is always 202.
 These cases are included beause no database update will take place, and therefore the result of any one does not affect anohter.
-1. Allo validation success with database updating test cases are excluded except for three POST requests.
+1. All validation success with database updating test cases are excluded except for three POST requests.
 1. The rest of the test should be conducted manually using postman.

 # Local Deployment